 Today, Ford has over one million followers and regularly shares photos of her acne—completely makeup-free.
 She regularly and publicly hits back at anyone who tells her she should address her “skin issues.”

-Pimples might be considered by some as a frivolous topic for which to advocate, but consider this: 60 million Americans have active acne, 20% of whom are adults.
-Out of the 85% of young adults (between ages 12 and 24) who have acne, 25% will have physical scars that may last a lifetime.
+Pimples might be considered by some as a frivolous topic for which to advocate, but consider this: 50 million Americans have active acne, 15% of whom are adult women.
+About 85% of young adults (between ages 12 and 24) have acne.
 In a society that values clear skin—whether it’s achieved through hitting the genetic jackpot, Accutane, or mastering FaceTune—you can bet acne and acne scars are going to have an impact on everyone's mental health.

-To wit: According to a study published by The New York Times, people with acne are at substantially higher risk for depression.
+To wit: According to a study published by the British Journal of Dermatology, people with acne are at substantially higher risk for depression.
 British researchers found that people with acne have a 63% increased risk of depression during their first year of acne compared to those without it.
 Researchers concluded that acne has a “substantial” impact on a person’s mental health.

 With that in mind, we should consider acne to be one of the most important frontiers in a recent social media self-love push that’s been challenging stereotypical views on other “imperfections” like stretch marks and cellulite.
 (Remember when Chrissy Teigen posted a photo of her stretch marks in 2015?)
 The message behind this movement is clear: If you want to treat your breakouts, then that’s great.
 But if you don’t, well, more power to you.